SethGibson/UP-London/README.md

   * Move hands closer or further together to scale
   * Move hands in and out to rotate the data
 * <b>UPL_05_FaceTracking:</b> Face detection and landmark tracking

+<i>This code is provided as-is with no warranty, support, or otherwise safety nets of any sort.
+Please do feel free to send me a message or email if you have any questions and I'll try to answer them in a timely fashion.</i>